Concordium/concordium-java-sdk/README.md

 # Concordium Java SDK
 The Concordium Java SDK provides an interface to communicating with a Concordium node.

-The package is released on [maven central](https://central.sonatype.com/artifact/com.concordium.sdk/concordium-sdk).
+The package is released on [Maven Central](https://central.sonatype.com/artifact/com.concordium.sdk/concordium-sdk).
-The android compatible library is also released [maven central](https://central.sonatype.com/artifact/com.concordium.sdk/concordium-android-sdk).
+The Android compatible package is also released on [Maven Central](https://central.sonatype.com/artifact/com.concordium.sdk/concordium-android-sdk).

 # Prerequisites
 1. Java 1.8